What we seek in Broadway tenants

 Cost

-A list of fees associated with rental management services in Broadway
+A list of prices of rental management services in Broadway

 Vetting